timothykanski/timothykanski/README.md

 🔬 Defining the standard, building the future...

 ## 🌐 About Me
-I'm leading the **AI-Native Computing Standard (AINCS)** initiative, setting the foundation for the next era of AI-powered software architectures.
+I'm leading the **AI-Native Computing Standard (AINCS)** initiative, defining the AI-Native standard for the next generation of software.
 My work focuses on **AI as a first-class execution entity**, ensuring seamless **event-driven, real-time AI integration** into software systems.

 ### 🔥 What I'm Working On